Public Pier — No Fishing License Required

-Fishing out at the end of the pier, and casting up next to the ship, may yield all of these species but may also, depending on the time of the year, yield pileperch, rubberlip seaperch, blackperch, rainbow seaperch, and a few small cabezon and kelp rockfish.
-For something a little different, a few steelhead will also generally be landed during the fall and early winter months most years.
+Although a number of species were once available out by the ship, I’m not too sure how many will show up today, species such as pileperch, rubberlip seaperch, blackperch, rainbow seaperch, and a few small cabezon and kelp rockfish.
+A few steelhead will also generally be landed during the fall and early winter months most years.

 This is yet another pier that occasionally sees too many pelicans, although rarely the number seen at Santa Cruz.
 Nevertheless, the pier was shut down several days in August of ’08 to protect the number of pelicans accidentally being hooked by anglers.